-- One 10- by 15-in. sheet frozen puff pastry, thawed and rolled out slightly to loosen the dough
+- One 10- by 15-in. sheet frozen puff pastry, thawed and rolled out slightly to soften

-- 1⁄2 butternut squash, cut into large cubes
+- Half a butternut squash, peeled, seeded, and cut into large cubes

-- Preheat an oven to 350°.
-Place the rolled out puff pastry sheet on a sheet tray lined with parchment.
+Line a large baking sheet with parchment paper then place the puff pastry on it.
 Using a fork, create a border around the edges, poking holes throughout the middle of the dough to prevent it from rising.
-Place another sheet of parchment over top and place beans or a pie weight over the surface.
-Place in the oven and bake; allowing the edges to rise slightly, about 20 minutes.
+Place another sheet of parchment over the top and place dried beans or pie weights over the surface.
+Place in the oven and bake, allowing the edges to rise slightly, about 20 minutes.
 Remove from the oven and set aside to cool to room temperature.
 Turn the oven up to 400°F.

 On the reserved pastry sheet, spread the squash purée in an even layer, leaving a thin border along all 4 edges.
 Arrange the yellow squash and zucchini slices overtop, allowing each one to slightly overlap.
-Drizzle a small amount of olive oil over the top, then dot with the remaining goat cheese, crumbled, over top.
-Place in a 375° oven for 30 minutes and bake until the squash starts to slightly brown, about 30 minutes.
-Serve warm or at room temperature.
+Drizzle a small amount of olive oil over the top, then dot with the remaining goat cheese.
+Transfer to the oven and bake the tart until the squash is slightly browned, about 30 minutes.
+Cut into slices and serve warm or at room temperature.